Fast2 versatility comes mainly from its pivot format called punnet.

 This is the heart of the matter, say hello to the broker.
 Scheduling, orchestrating or even managing queues : the broker is everywhere.

-In addition, the broker ensures the persistence and traceability of the data carried out by punnets into ElasticSearch.
-Logs, data and errors and other stuff are stored into ElasticSearch.
+In addition, the broker ensures the persistence and traceability of the data carried out by punnets into the database.
+Logs, data and errors and other stuff are stored as well.

 They are waiting in silence to do their job.
 When a punnet needs to be processed by a task, the broker informs workers that work has to be done.
 The workers represent the foundations and as their name suggests, do the tasks.